 - All staff, volunteer and participants will conduct day-of health check list, including temperature checks.
 Using one form for multiple day programs is fine.
 For multiple day programs (i.e. camps) participants (including volunteers) are required to complete a pre-health check list in addition to the day-of health check list.

 - All properties and programs include the poster from Sonoma County of Health describing current health policies and protocols for Covid-19 safety.

-- Mandatory mask and physical distancing requirements at all programs:
+- Mandatory mask and physical distancing requirements at all public programs:

 - Maintain physical distance of 6 feet or more

 - When physical distance not possible limit contact to under 15 minutes